apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 For background on Solr security, please refer to the [Reference Guide](https://solr.apache.org/guide) for your version of Solr.

-Basic authentication is the only authentication scheme supported by the Solr operator at this time.
-In general, you have two basic options for configuring basic authentication with the Solr operator:
+The Solr operator only supports the `Basic` authentication scheme.
+In general, you have two primary options for configuring authentication with the Solr operator:
 1. Let the Solr operator bootstrap the `security.json` to configure *basic authentication* for Solr.
 2. Supply your own `security.json` to Solr, which must define a user account that the operator can use to make API requests to secured Solr pods.

-If you choose option 2, then you need to provide the credentials to the Solr operator using a Kubernetes [Basic Authentication Secret](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret).
+If you choose option 2, then you need to provide the credentials the Solr operator should use to make requests to Solr via a Kubernetes secret.
-With option 1, the operator creates the Basic Authentication Secret for you.
+With option 1, the operator creates a Basic Authentication Secret for you, which contains the username and password for the `k8s-oper` user.

 ### Option 1: Bootstrap Security